 - I’m so tired.

-There are three things you can do that can help with changing the direction of your self-talk.
+There are three things you can do that can help change the direction of your self-talk.

-Listen to what you’re saying to yourself- we don’t always consciously take note of that we’re saying in our minds.
-The first step in improving your self-talk is to actually notice what your inner voice is saying.
-Take some time each day to listen, and even write down, what you’re thinking.
+Listen to what you’re saying to yourself- we don’t always consciously note what we’re saying in our minds.
+The first step in improving your self-talk is actually to become aware of what your inner voice is saying.
+Take some time each day to listen and even write down what you’re thinking.

-Can I do anything to change what I’m feeling bad about?
+- Can I do anything to change myself?